BARRATTS SOLICITORS

 First Tier Review

-If a formal complaint is made, the complaints officer will acknowledge the complaint within 5 working days and remind the client of the complaints process as set out above.
-The complaints officer will review the matter file within 28 days of sending the acknowledgement letter, if possible.
+Where a formal complaint is received, the complaints handler will acknowledge the complaint within 5 working days and remind the client of the complaints process as set out above.
+The complaints handler will review the matter file within 28 days of sending the acknowledgement letter, if possible.
 If the complaint cannot be reviewed in this time period the client will be told and reasons given for the delay.

 The response will restate our understanding of the complaint; it will also confirm our decision and how we reached it.